In order to use MQTT you require an MQTT broker.

-Google, Amazon, Microsoft, IBM and many others provide clod based hosting.
+Google, Amazon, Microsoft, IBM and many others provide cloud based hosting.

-Managed MQTT Server
+Managed MQTT Servers/Brokers- Cloud Hosting

-This is the way present day websites are hosted.
+This is very similar to the way present day websites are hosted.

 This form of hosting is preferred for small organisations as the software install and maintenance is done by the hosting company.